zalando/zalando.github.io/_docs/releasing/incubation.md

 Before your start thinking about graduation, you need to make sure you are ready and meet the following requirements.

 - Have a clear vision and a long term plan for your project
-- Commit to be part of the Zalando Github organisation
+- Commit to be part of the Zalando Github organization
 - Project is used and benefits to Zalando
 - Have multiple maintainers from diverse background and URM (under represented minority)
 - Project is compliant and has all the necessary documentation

 All these acts have an influence on your project getting graduated.

-### Review of activity
+### Review of incubation activity

 Each project in the incubator shall undergo a regular review of progress by the Review Group.
 Such reviews shall occur at least quarterly.
 The Review Group may choose to review individual projects with greater frequency.
 At least one week prior to each review, the Mentor must produce a report for the Review Group detailing overall progress with a focus on the preceding review period.